lucaxbandini/VisageGuard/README.md

 - Dark mode does not work as intended.

-# Features to be Added
+# Features to be Added (Listed by Priority)

 - User enrollment

+- Enhanced performance and error handling

+- A better UI

 - A proper dark mode

-- Enhanced performance and error handling